 Adult life told me to get real.
 I complied...for decades.
 I raised a family and worked as a medical insurance appealer, which still involved sleuthing and developing a case to get our claims paid.
 On the hour commute to and from home in the burbs, I’d develop plots in my head, though writing them down on paper seemed a tad presumptuous at the time.
 Who would take me seriously?
 Sure, I excelled in creative writing in high school, even won awards and was published in a national magazine, but…

 Three people encouraged me to write for a living, so I began a small freelance writing and editing business.
 And actually, I made a meager living at it for about a decade.
 As a thanksgiving to God, I tithed my writing day to Him first and found a passion for helping people seek Him in their everyday lives.
-Ten years later, I still write for several websites and publications, and now as a digital missionary, I oversee over twenty writers of daily devotionals and articles.
+Ten years later, I still write for several websites and publications.

 However, life became way too real.
 Widowed in my fifties, I had to fill the silence of my evenings.
 I've never been very craft-sy, so I shook my story-telling brain cells awake, let them capture my keyboard, and crafted mysteries and suspense instead.
-Over a dozen novels later, and fulfilling my passion to lead others to God's grace through words, I think I have finally begun to be who God has been molding me to be all my life.
+Fifteen novels later, with more in the works, I think I have finally begun to be who God has been molding me to be all my life.
 That, to me, is the biggest and most wonderful mystery of all!

 I hope you agree.